-For subscribers certificate, SHECA should issue and publish certificate revocation list at least every 24 hours, for the sub-CA certificate, at least every 6 months, the validity of ARL is 10 months.
-For the root CA certificate, the certificate revocation list must be published once a year .
+For the sub-CA certificate, at least every 6 months, the validity of ARL is 10 months.
+If the root/Intermediate Root certificate is revoked, SHECA will publish the revocation information on the website.

 CRL issuance frequency should comply with the requirements of Section 13 that CA / Browser Forum published on www.cabforum.org.